pods-framework/pods-beaver-builder-themer-add-on/README.md

 Generally you can use the shortcode `[pods field='your_field']` anywhere ( every text/url/html field ) it's basically the same as with `[wpbb ...]`
 Things like`[pods field='your_field._img.thumbnail']` work fine see http://pods.io/docs/build/using-magic-tags/ for more options!
 Or to pull in a Template: `[pods name="your_pod" template="your_template"]`

+## Slack

+[Join the Pods Slack](https://pods.io/chat) and look for the channel _#beaver-themer_ You will be automatically added to some channels.
+Please take a look at other channels too.

 ## Beta - use in production at your own risk!